circlefin/circle-ooak/README.md

-# Circle LOOFA: Lightweight Object-Oriented Framework for Agents
+# Circle OOAK: Object-Oriented Agent Kit

 ## License
 This work is licensed under Apache 2.0.
 See SPDX-License-Identifier in the file headings.